diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/013_post_quantum_cryptography_generation.md

-**Title of Invention:** System and Method for AI-Driven Heuristic Generation and Configuration of Quantum-Resilient Cryptographic Primitives and Protocols
+**Title:** System and Method for AI-Driven Heuristic Generation and Configuration of Quantum-Resilient Cryptographic Primitives and Protocols

 **Abstract:**
 A novel computational system and a corresponding method are presented for the automated, intelligent synthesis and dynamic configuration of post-quantum cryptographic (PQC) schemes.
 The system ingests granular specifications of data modalities, operational environments, and security desiderata.
 Utilizing a sophisticated Artificial Intelligence (AI) heuristic engine, architected upon a comprehensive knowledge base of post-quantum cryptographic principles, computational complexity theory, and known quantum algorithmic threats (e.g., Shor's, Grover's algorithms), the system dynamically analyzes the input.
 The AI engine subsequently formulizes a bespoke cryptographic scheme configuration, encompassing the selection of appropriate PQC algorithm families (e.g., lattice-based, code-based, hash-based, multivariate), precise parameter instantiation, and the generation of a representative public key exemplar.
 Crucially, the system also furnishes explicit, robust instructions for the secure handling and lifecycle management of the corresponding private cryptographic material, thereby democratizing access to highly complex, quantum-resilient security paradigms through an intuitive, high-level interface.
 This invention fundamentally transforms the deployment of advanced cryptography from an expert-dependent, manual process to an intelligent, automated, and adaptive service, ensuring robust security against current and anticipated quantum computational threats.

-**Background of the Invention:**
+**Background:**
 The pervasive reliance on public-key cryptosystems, such as RSA and Elliptic Curve Cryptography (ECC), forms the bedrock of modern digital security infrastructure, enabling secure communications, authenticated transactions, and data integrity across global networks.
 These schemes derive their security from the presumed computational intractability of classical mathematical problems, specifically integer factorization and the discrete logarithm problem.
 However, the theoretical and increasingly practical advancements in quantum computing present an existential threat to these foundational cryptographic primitives.
 Specifically, Shor's algorithm, if implemented on a sufficiently powerful quantum computer, possesses the capability to efficiently break integer factorization (underpinning RSA) and discrete logarithm problems (underpinning ECC), rendering these schemes utterly insecure.
 Similarly, Grover's algorithm, while less catastrophic, can significantly reduce the effective key lengths of symmetric encryption schemes, necessitating longer keys for equivalent security and posing an existential threat to hash functions when used in collision resistance contexts.

 The imperative response to this impending cryptographic paradigm shift is the intensive research, development, and standardization of Post-Quantum Cryptography (PQC).
 PQC schemes are mathematical constructs designed to resist attacks from both classical and quantum computers, predicated on problems believed to be hard even for quantum adversaries.
 Leading families of PQC include: